From a naturopathic perspective, the main causes of PMS are poor diet, lack of exercise, and liver and bowel congestion.

 7 Natural Remedies for PMS Symptoms

-Although there is no “one size fits all” remedy, the following supplements have proven to be helpful for the majority of women with PMS over my 25 years in clinical practice.
+Although there is no “one size fits all” remedy, the following supplements have proven to be helpful over my 25 years in clinical practice.

 - Indole-3-carbinol (I-3-C), diindolylmethane (DIM), and calcium D-glucarate help with the breakdown of harmful estrogens.
 Milk thistle and other herbs to support removal of toxic byproducts are also helpful.